rodneyo/keyserverapi/README.md

  sudo /Applications/VMware\ Fusion.app/Contents/Library/vmnet-cli --start
  ```

-1. Go back the active directory VM quest and reboot it
+1. Go back the active directory VM quest and reboot it.
+If this doesn't work completely close VMWare and restart it
 1. Login, open power shell and type the following

 ```bash